 Do you remember house calls?
 They’re back.
 Many seniors remember doctors making house calls.
 Old TV programs regularly showed the family doctor coming by to visit a bedridden patient.
 House calls are back, with a decidedly 21st century approach.
 And the trend is growing.
 DispatchHealth provides urgent care services in the convenience of one’s home, as well as offering seasonal care prevention and protection.
 The company is a pioneer in the mobile urgent care industry that is growing rapidly across the country.

 Upon contacting DispatchHealth via phone, easily-installed app or online, seniors can typically expect in-home care within a few hours.
-That team includes a nurse practitioner or physician assistant, along with a DispatchHealth medical technician.
+That team includes a nurse practitioner or physician assistant, along with a DispatchHealth medical technician (DHMT).
 They’re available to treat urgent medical needs spanning a variety of ailments including respiratory, digestive and skin infections, minor trauma (sprains, minor breaks), lacerations, nosebleeds, asthma attacks, allergic reactions, vomiting, diarrhea/constipation, dehydration difficulties and more.

 This is part of a growing trend toward in-home care across the healthcare spectrum.
 DispatchHealth’s house calls offer seniors benefits addressing five of the biggest concerns this growing group has about healthcare today: